Yehorchenkov/PM4U_11ty/src/content/events/event-utpm.md

 1. No more than 5 authors per article.
 2. Self-citation not exceeding 20%.
 3. At least one author must have an index of 5 or more in the DBLP database.

+<h2 class="subtitle" id="presentation">Presentation</h2>

+For the presentation, you have to use the following template:

+<a target="_blank" href="https://docs.google.com/presentation/d/1FUAxu7Zmu-DGhmKhkLczi7BsuG9nqLyU/edit?usp=sharing&ouid=105461736123353441958&rtpof=true&sd=true">Presentation template</a>

 <h2 class="subtitle" id="proceedings">Workshop Proceedings</h2>